paulbarbu/blog/content/about.md

 <i data-feather="mail"></i>
-The best way you can get in touch with me is via email: barbu.paul.gheorghe [at] gmail [dot] com I'm open to project ideas, corrections or imprevements to whatever content I created online.
+The best way you can get in touch with me is via email: barbu.paul.gheorghe [at] gmail [dot] com I'm open to project ideas, corrections or improvements to whatever content I created online.

 <i data-feather="wifi-off"></i>
-While offline, you can find me tending to other activities apart from programming, like running or DIY work around the house or reading, since I try to avoid screens and sitting as much as possilbe after work.
+While offline, you can find me tending to other activities apart from programming, like running or DIY work around the house or reading, since I try to avoid screens and sitting as much as possible after work.

 <i data-feather="book-open"></i>
 Lately I regularly volunteer at a local [CoderDojo](https://coderdojo.com/) as a mentor in order to pass on some programming knowledge.
 Learning is also a big part of my free time, keeping up with the latest developments in technology is pretty important in the field of programming.

-<i data-feather="terminal"></i>
-This blog is written in a GNU/Linux terminal with Vim and generated with HUGO.